tslocke/hobocentral/docs/dryml-guide.markdown

 So DRYML is just a means to an end.
 The real goal is to create a library of reusable user-interface components that actually succeed in making it very quick and easy to create the view-layer of a web application.
 That library is also part of Hobo -- the *Rapid* tag library, but Rapid is not covered in this guide.
 Here we will see how DRYML provides the tools and raw materials that make a library like Rapid possible.

+Not covering Rapid means that many of the examples are *not* good advice for use of DRYML in a full Hobo app.
+For example, in this guide you might see

+    <%= h this.name %>

+Which in an app that used Rapid would be better written `<view:name/>` or even just `<name/>` (that's a tag by the way, called `name`, not some metaprogramming trick that lets you use field names as tags).
+Bear that in mind while you're reading this guide.
+The examples are chosen to illustrate the point at hand, they are not necessarily something you want to paste right into your application.

 # Simple page templates and ERB